 In addition to the 7 books listed above, these two personal finance books we’ve reviewed here at Women Who Money, and think young adults may find them beneficial in improving their financial literacy:

 - Get Money by Kristin Wong

 - The Feminist Financial Handbook: A Modern Woman’s Guide to a Wealthy Life by Brynne Conroy

 The four books below are considered classic financial literacy books.
 Some people may prefer one over the others, but they all have important information shared in different ways.

 Your older teens and adult children (even you!) may connect instantly with messages shared in these books.
-Their attitudes toward debt, saving, and investing could be transformed.
+Their attitudes toward debt, saving, investing, and building wealth could be transformed.
 A new relationship with money may change their futures!